muhammedrashidx/Kirsch-Nowak_Streamflow_Generator/data/readme.md

 Daily and monthly data can be used.
-The input inflow data should be in a text file, which contains data in a single column (that is for the entire time-period)
+The input inflow data should be in a text file containing a single column of data for the entire time period